chrisschaffner/graphicalInterfaceForGrammars/README.md

 </ol>

 <h2 id="aboutWordContainment">Word Containment</h2>
-<p>After <a href="#aboutCreatingGrammar">creating a grammar</a>, you can enter an arbitrary word and check if it is contained in the language induced by the grammar by clicking "Check".</p>
+<p>After <a href="#aboutCreatingGrammar">creating a grammar</a>, you can enter an arbitrary word and check if it is contained in the language induced by the grammar by clicking "Check".
+If the grammar contains epsilon-productions, remove them first.</p>
 <p>If the language contains the word you put in, a derivation will be displayed showing how the word can be constructed using the productions.</p>
 <p>If the grammar you put in is valid and type 1, you can click "Generate example words" to generate up to 100 words that are also contained in the language.</p>

 <h2 id="aboutCombinedView">Combined View</h2>
 <p>The combined view - as the name suggests - allows you to convert a grammar into an equivalent automaton and vice versa.</p>